 Available: Audiobook | Paperback | Kindle | Audio CD

 5. Moth to a Flame

 This book is about a drug kingpin named Benjamin Atkins.
-He has tried to make sure that his daughter, Raven Atkins, is away from all the turmoil in being in the game.
+He has tried to ensure that his daughter, Raven Atkins, is away from all the turmoil of being in the game.
 He has sheltered her pretty much her entire life.
 Raven falls madly in love with Mizan.
-There’s nothing her father can do to stop her from getting with this duel, even though he’s entirely against it.
+There’s nothing her father can do to stop her from getting into this duel, even though he’s entirely against it.

 At first, everything is so good between them.
 But at some point, things get very violent.
-It is a great starting point to a long but excellent story that follows if you can handle reading.
+Moth to a Flame is a great starting point to a long but excellent story that follows if you can handle reading.

 Author: Ashley Antoinette

 Available: Audiobook | Paperback | Mass Market Paperback | Kindle | MP3 CD